ccallebs/exc_exp/README.md

-# ExcEx
+# ExcExp

-ExcEx is an ambitious attempt at constructing a regular expression DSL.
+ExcExp is an ambitious attempt at constructing a regular expression DSL.
 Unfortunately, most regular expressions are write-only.
 This project aims to fix that.

 ## Installation